 Describing Our State:

-The 51st State (name TBD) is the city and future state where more than 680,000 residents of the District of Columbia live (more than 2 states, and about as many as two more).
+The 51st State (name TBD) is the city and future state where more than 700,000 residents of the District of Columbia live (more than 2 states, and about as many as two more).
 Like other cities and states, the 51st State includes within its borders a wide variety of people, neighborhoods, businesses, landmarks, natural spaces, schools, historic buildings, historic people, historic places, music, literature and other institutions.